-We and our executive officers and directors have agreed, subject to certain customary exceptions, that, for a period of 90 days from the date of this prospectus supplement, we and they will not, without the prior written consent of each of Goldman, Sachs & Co. and Citigroup Global Markets Inc., on behalf of the underwriters, (1) sell, offer to sell, contract or agree to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exchangeable for our common stock or (2) enter into any swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any shares of our common stock, whether any such transaction is to be settled by delivery of shares of our common stock or other securities, in cash or otherwise.
-Goldman, Sachs & Co. and Citigroup Global Markets Inc., in their sole discretion, on behalf of the underwriters, may release any of the securities subject to these lock-up agreements at any time without notice.
+We and our executive officers and directors have agreed that, for a period of 90 days from the date of this prospectus supplement, we and they will not, without the prior written consent of each of Citigroup Global Markets Inc. and Goldman, Sachs & Co. on behalf of the underwriters, (1) sell, offer to sell, contract or agree to sell, hypothecate, pledge, grant any option to purchase or otherwise dispose of or agree to dispose of, directly or indirectly, any shares of our Series C mandatory convertible preferred stock or our common stock or any securities convertible into or exchangeable for our common stock or (2) enter into any swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any shares of our Series C mandatory convertible preferred stock, whether any such transaction is to be settled by delivery of shares of our Series C mandatory convertible preferred stock or other securities, in cash or otherwise.
+Citigroup Global Markets Inc. and Goldman, Sachs & Co. in their sole discretion, on behalf of the underwriters, may release any of the securities subject to these lock-up agreements at any time without notice.